EliasPereyra/my-rust-projects/README.md

 # My Rust projects

-A compilation of my projects learning Rust.
+A compilation of my projects learning the language Rust